hyperstack-org/hyperstack/docs/authorization-policies.md

-### HyperMesh Authorization Policies
+### Hyperloop Authorization Policies

+TODO: Move this doc to a Policy Section

-Access to your models is controlled by *Policies* that describe how the current *acting_user* and *channels* may access your models.
+Access to your Isomorphic Models is controlled by *Policies* that describe how the current *acting_user* and *channels* may access your Models.

 Each browser session has an *acting_user* (which may be nil) and you will define `create`, `update`, and `destroy` policies giving (or denying) the `acting_user` the ability to do these operations.